SlimeKnights/slimeknights.github.io/_posts/2025-12-23-throwback-update.md

 To solve this problem, I decided to drop compatibility for platinum and tungsten as materials.
 Lead is now a harvest material, receiving parts of tungsten's old trait - boosting mining speed at the cost of your movement speed.
 Invar received the combat side of that trait that was previously on lead - boosting melee damage at the cost of movement speed.
 I feel this gives you a much more polished set of compatability materials.

 Note that we still support melting and casting for platinum and tungsten, and they still have their fluid effects.
-Additionally, we created a quick lowcode mod that restores in case its needed for a pack.
+Additionally, we created a quick lowcode mod that restores in case its needed for a pack, available on the [release page](https://github.com/SlimeKnights/TinkersConstruct/releases/tag/v3.11.0.148) ([direct link](https://github.com/SlimeKnights/TinkersConstruct/releases/download/v3.11.0.148/Tinkers-Platinum-Tungsten-1.0.0.jar)).
 We do not plan to maintain the mod past this release so we recommend incorporating it into your modpack or addon if you need those materials.

 ### Better Electrum